How to Print Screen on Mac

 The problem with the printscreen on Mac function is that the file size you get as the output from method 1 or 3 above is a PNG, which can run up to several MB.
 That's not great for sharing.
 There is a way to change the default file type to JPG, which is smaller, but the method requires running a command line in the Terminal app.
 That's not something most Mac users are comfortable doing.

 For those and other reasons, it's better to find a professional screenshot Mac utility that gives you more flexibility as well as greater options for editing, annotations, cropping, and sharing with others.
-One of the best tools for this is Wondershare Cropro, the latest stallion in the prolific software developer's stable.
+One of the best tools for this is Picpick, the latest stallion in the prolific software developer's stable.
 Available in both Windows and Mac flavors, the latter is one of the few Mac print screen utilities that first-time users will love whether they're new or seasoned professionals.
-For anyone working in virtually any digital field, Cropro for Mac is the software to beat.
+For anyone working in virtually any digital field, Picpick is the software to beat.